Data Management is People Management:

 Stake, Robert E. 2006.
 Multiple Case Study Analysis.
 New York: Guilford Press.

 Thorpe, Reuben.
 2012.
 “Often Fun, Usually Messy: Fieldwork, Recording and Higher Orders of Things.”
-In Reconsidering Archaeological Fieldwork: Exploring On-Site Relationships Between Theory and Practice, edited by Hannah Cobb, Harris Harris Oliver J. T., Cara Jones, and Philip Richardson, 31–52.
+In Reconsidering Archaeological Fieldwork: Exploring on-Site Relationships Between Theory and Practice, edited by Hannah Cobb, Harris Harris Oliver J. T., Cara Jones, and Philip Richardson, 31–52.
 Springer, Boston, MA. https://doi.org/10.1007/978-1-4614-2338-6_3.

 Zorzin, Nicolas.
 2015.
 “Dystopian Archaeologies: The Implementation of the Logic of Capital in Heritage Management.”
 International Journal of Historical Archaeology 19 (4): 791–809. https://doi.org/10.1007/s10761-015-0315-4.